nbaud/cumulus7VM_spine_leaves/README.md

 # cumulus7VM_spine_leaves
 Deploy 7 VM (3 leaves and 2 spines using the latest Cumulus VX vagrant image and 2 regular Debians 11 connected to the leaves 1 and 3) for testing a spine and leaf architecture with OSPF/PIM, BGP, EVPN and VXLAN, incrementally.

+Provisioned with Vagrant:
+* 3x leaves with cumulus VX
+* 2x spines with cumulus VX
+* 2x connected servers/clients VM with Debian
-* Multiple ansible connections possible with prepared ssh access on different ports with sudo access.
+* All ssh ansible connections with prepared ssh access and inventory file ready for use.
-* Shared directory available and configured for easy access.
+* Shared directory available and configured for easy access to files and data.

 Done using the latest version of vagrant (2.4.1) and the latest version of Virtual Box (7.0.14) with guest addition installed through Vagrant.

 Requirements:

 * Change the user you want to add in the Vagrantfile.
-* Copy the ssh public key file for that user into the "shared" directory (create it) that must be located in the directory where the Vagrantfile is.
+* Copy the relevant ssh public key file for that user into the "shared" directory (create it) that must be located in the directory where the Vagrantfile is.
 * Virtualbox version 7.0.14 installed
 * Vagrant 2.4.1 installed
+* Python installed (if you want to use Ansible)
+* Ansible installed (if you want to use Ansible)

 If the above is fine, you should be able to bring up and provision everything by just using "vagrant up" from the Vagrantfile directory.

-ssh with the current setup for checking on the machines through (ansible inventory file as well):
+ssh with the current setup for checking on the machines manually (or through the ansible inventory file as well):

 for instance for leaf01, use: ssh -p 2211 localhost or for vm03: ssh -p 2233 localhost

+Copy from the inventory file:

 [leaves]
 leaf01 ansible_host=127.0.0.1 ansible_port=2211